Sparks not seeking re-election: 'It's worthwhile to serve your community'

 At the age of 77, he classes himself as semi-retired but doesn't know if he will ever stop working entirely.

-He says his new home is just five to 10 minutes from his new job at the Rotorua Community Law Centre, where he works two to three days a week.
+He says his new home is just five to 10 minutes from his new job at the Rotorua Community Law Centre, where he works as a case worker two to three days a week.

 "One thing about the law is that a lot of lawyers go on until their 80s.
 I know a retired High Court judge in Auckland, he's still doing mediations and arbitrations and he's well into his mid-80s.
 That's not uncommon.
 My own father was a self-employed businessman.
 He still carried on as a consultant to his business until he was 85, so it's in the genes."